 Bumper plates are some of the most expensive pieces of equipment that will go in any home gym or commercial gym.
 They are expensive to make, ship, and store.
 There is literally nothing about them that is cheap, yet you’ll find them in any gym worth its salt across the world.
 So, why would someone purchase bumpers, and look for the best bumper plates despite their cost?
 Here are three reasons why:

-Without a doubt, bumper plates when compared to cast iron plates are vastly quieter.
+Without a doubt, bumper plates, when compared to cast iron plates, are vastly quieter.
 Think about it, rather than uncoated iron being dropped on the ground which makes a loud, shrill sound that continues to reverberate, virgin rubber or urethane compresses leaving a much quieter thud.
 This is a very significant difference as any home gym owner with neighbors will attest as well as any commercial gym owner with a landlord that likes to “pop in” to the gym at random times.

 The decibel level of bumper plates being dropped can also be mitigated further by the use of rubber matting such as horse stall mats which we often recommend.

-Bumper plates are safer for you and your equipment than iron plates.
+Bumper plates are Safer for You and Your Equipment than Iron Plates

-If they’re hitting your Olympic barbell sleeve because you’re doing Olympic Weightlifting lifts and dropping the bar from overhead, bumper plates won’t leave permanent scars or potentially deform your bar like cast iron will.
+If they’re hitting your Olympic barbell sleeve because you’re doing Olympic lifts and dropping the bar from overhead, bumper plates won’t leave permanent scars or potentially deform your bar like cast iron will.

 Most importantly, outside of your safety, of course, is the fact that bumper plates won’t hurt the foundation of your much more expensive home.
 If you’re going to lift at home, then you should have bumpers.